Obadha/baraza-android-app/APPLICATIONFLOW.md

   	6.SUMMON Screen - Chief sees this when he clicks summon.
 Here he sees two fields, date selector, location as a text
     field, and whether to summon both parties, or either one of them.
 Once he hits summon, selected users receive notification
     (maybe sms) with relevant details of summoning.

+   ## Application Databases
+    The database for baraza contains tables and columns as follows:

+(t1)users - stores information on registered users
+A date registered
+RU first name
+RU last name
+RU phone # (primary key)

+(t2)chiefs - stores information on registered chiefs
+A date registered
+AD first Name
+AD last Name
+AD chief # (primary key)
+AD phone #

+(t3)conflicts - stores information on reported conflicts A conflict # (primary key)
+RU nature of Conflict
+RU details
+RU name of victim/reporter
+RU name of accused
+RU number of accused
+C resolution passed
+C resolution passed

+(t4) events/announcement - stores events and announcements posted by chief C name of event/anouncement
+C details
+A date made
+C event date
+A event #

+The letters to the left indicate who populates what field.
+C for chief, RU for registered user, A for auto-filled, AD for administrator.

+User registers from phone application.
+Info is saved in t1.
+On logging in, they see an option of reporting an issue.
+When they report an issue, this info is saved in t3.
+The other option is seeing a feed that is populated from t4.

+Chiefs are registered from the server into t3 not from the application this is for au.

+When chief signs in, they see conflicts and option for events and announcements.
+Conflicts are populated from t3.
+They are responsible for editing some columns.
+They populate events t4.